UAF-WATC/idac/README.md

 3. Run `make`

+### Downloading IDAC
+Idac is a python module, meaning it can (and should) be imported directly to a python environment (e.g. `import idac as ida`).

+First navigate to the [IDAC repository](https://github.com/UAF-WATC/idac) and download the source code.
+There are numerous ways to do this, the easiest being to click on the green "code" button -> 'Download Zip'.
+Unzip, the module in an appropriate directory.
+For example, "python_modules" or "github_packages", if you have other python/github projects.
+We do not recommend unpacking to your "Desktop" or other similar temporary locations.

+Before installing IDAC, we must ensure the environment is set up correctly.

 ### Python Dependencies and Conda Environment
 IDAC requires several python modules, which are listed below.
-The easiest way to install these dependencies to build the environment from the idac_environment.yml file in the root directory in the idac repository.
+The easiest way to install these dependencies is to build the environment from either the idac_linux_environment.yml or idac_mac_environment file in the root directory of the idac repository.

-To build the environment from the a .yml file, make sure you have [conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), then from the idac_linux_environment.yml file:
+To build the environment from a .yml file, make sure you have [conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), then from the idac_linux_environment.yml file:

 1. Open a terminal and `cd` into the directory where the idac repo is downloaded.
 2.  build the environment with: